-Only slightly more seriously, as I read and re-read this passage praying for something meaningful to say about it, the first thing that kept coming to mind was a saying I used to hear sometimes in North Carolina.
+As I read and re-read this passage praying for something meaningful to say about it, the first thing that kept coming to mind was a saying I used to hear sometimes in North Carolina.
 "Some people are just so heavenly minded, they're no earthly good!"
 You know the sort they mean.
 That person who drifts through life blissfully unaware of the pain and confusion around them because they've "set their mind on things above."